Security-Onion-Solutions/securityonion-docs/hardware.rst

 Minimum Specs
 -------------
-The minimum specs for running Security Onion 2.0 in EVAL mode are:
+The minimum specs for running Security Onion 2.0 are:

  - 12GB RAM
  - 4 CPU cores